ceilfors/ceilfors.github.io/_drafts/dependency-injection-in-aws-lambda-with-javascript.md

 As you can see, this is a classic violation of Dependency Inverstion Principle as the `new` keyword is clearly shouting in the code, waiting to be extracted out.

-# Simple idea: Exporting the dependencies
+# The exports object

 Now here is the challenge.
-This handler function is an entry point for both injecting the dependencies and running the function.
+AWS Lambda handler function is an entry point for both injecting the dependencies and running the function.
 This is a unique condition.
-In an ideal world you'd like your function to just focus on running the function and let someone else inject the dependencies for you, hence the ease of mocking the dependencies in tests.
+In an ideal world, your function can just focus on running the function and someone else will inject the dependencies for you, hence the ease of mocking the dependencies in tests.
 Due to this reason, I could not found a clean way to inject the dependencies of our handler function.

-Although there are quite a number of IoC libraries or frameworks out there, I find that most of them are an overkill for my need hence the idea shown here will not be using any NPM packages.
-Lambdas that are split well should not have a lot of dependencies to be managed.

-The idea: Just like any object, object is returned by a require and you can override it's object.

-We can abuse the fact that the object `module.exports` by NodeJS is actually just another object.
+Here is a simple idea, from the the [node documentation](https://nodejs.org/api/modules.html#modules_modules):

+> Functions and objects are added to the root of a module by specifying additional properties on the special `exports` object.

+We forgot that Node.js module system is so simple that the `exports` that we would normally use export functions is basically just an object.
+That means just like any other objects, you would be able to set and override its default properties and mock them out.
+Here is the simple idea:
+*Let's promote our dependency to become the module's property*.
-In our scenario, that is the twitterService object:
+In our scenario, that is the twitterService:

 ```javascript
 const TwitterService = require('./lib/twitter-service')